-Deriscope™ is a free Excel Add-In specializing in financial derivatives valuation.
+Deriscope™ is an Excel Add-In specializing in financial derivatives valuation.
 Its main innovative feature is an integrated wizard - the first of its kind in the financial industry - that helps you create spreadsheets with real time data (stock, ETF, forex, cryptocurrency, futures, option and commodity live quotes and historical data) that deal with the pricing and risk management of diverse types of derivatives such as options, interest rate swaps, swaptions, credit default swaps, inflation swaps, basket options etc.

 Deriscope draws on QuantLib's analytical power to calculate the price, risk and various other properties of all the financial instruments listed under Products.
 It also makes use of a QuantLib extension called ORE, sponsored by Quaternion Risk Management for pricing instruments not available in QuantLib and calculating portfolio analytics such as VaR and XVA.
 Deriscope facilitates data input by supplying instrument definitions filled with typical values that you may replace with your own custom data.
 It also supplies certain live market data, such as stock tickers and current prices.
 Deriscope also significantly simplifies the process of spreadsheet construction through an included spreadsheet generation tool.
 Deriscope makes no attempt to sanitize the output of QuantLib algorithms.
 This is so by design so that Deriscope may be also used as a QuantLib test tool.
 For example the QuantLib "AnalyticBarrier" pricing method calculates option prices as if the rebate were zero, even if a non-zero rebate is supplied by the user.
 Deriscope outputs the price as calculated by QuantLib but it also warns you that the rebate input is ignored.
 Generally you must supply the input data expected by the applicable QuantLib model.
-Deriscope is free.
-You may start using it right now.
+You may start using Deriscope right now.
 Simply go to Download page to get the latest available version.

 The following are some of Deriscope's advantages that distinguish it from other similar products in the market: